Automatically purge Varnish Cache when content on your site is modified.

-This was built and tested on Varnish 3.x, however it is reported to work on 2.x and 4.x.
-It is only supported on v3 at this time.
+This was built and tested on Varnish 3.x.
+While it is reported to work on 2.x and 4.x, it is only supported on v3 at this time.

 The only pages that should purge are the post's page, the front page, categories, and tags.
 The reason why is a little philosophical.